Keneyr/LiveCharacter/Truck/Assets/XCharts/Documentation/xcharts-configuration-EN.md

 * `fontSize`: the size of text. [default: `18`].
 * `fontStyle`: the font style of text. [default: `FontStyle.Normal`].
 * `lineSpacing`: the space of text line.  [default: `1f`].
+* `autoWrap`: Whether to wrap lines.
+* `autoAlign`: Whether to let the system automatically set alignment.
+If true, the system automatically selects alignment, and if false, use alignment.

 ## `Tooltip`